Australia -- pretensions to sophistication, but pronounce Sauvignon "Sav"

-Also on CNN: How to survive a Korean drinking session
+How to survive a drinking session in South Korea

 This tiny former Soviet state has earned a reputation for boozing thanks to some World Health Organization stats that placed it top of the table (surely under the table?) for alcohol consumption.

 There’s been a lot of grumbling about where these numbers came from, particularly as they indicate most people would be too sozzled to respond accurately to any survey.

 If they are drinking to excess, the Moldovans have a decent selection of homegrown wines to choose from.

 They also have their own versions of popular East European fruit brandies.
 These have the same effect as knocking yourself on the head with a hammer, but without the unnecessary expense of buying a hammer.

 Classic drink: Boza – a sweet, malty fermentation only marginally less disgusting than pickle juice.